Birch Aquarium at Scripps: History

-The aquarium was established in 1903 after the Marine Biological Association of San Diego was created to conduct marine research in the local waters of the Pacific Ocean (its name was later changed to Scripps Institution of Oceanography to honor supporters Ellen Browning Scripps and E.W.
+The aquarium was established in 1903 after the Marine Biological Association of San Diego was created to conduct marine research in the local waters of the Pacific Ocean (its name was later changed to the Scripps Institution of Oceanography to honor supporters Ellen Browning Scripps and E.W.
 Scripps, part of the Scripps family of newspaper pioneers).
 The founders built and maintained the small public aquarium and museum to communicate their discoveries to the world.

-The researchers outgrew their modest laboratory in the boathouse of Hotel del Coronado and moved to a small laboratory at La Jolla Cove in 1905.
+The researchers outgrew their modest laboratory in the boathouse of the Hotel del Coronado and moved to a small laboratory at La Jolla Cove in 1905.
 Several years later, the association purchased 174 acre at La Jolla Shores for $1,000 at a public auction from the city of San Diego.
 The first permanent building at the new site, the Old Scripps Building, was constructed in 1910.
 Today it is listed on the National Register of Historic Places.

 In 1915, the first building devoted solely to an aquarium was built on the Scripps campus.
 The small, wooden structure contained 19 tanks ranging in size from 96 to 228 gal.
 The oceanographic museum was located in a nearby building.

 The Scripps Aquarium-Museum was completed in 1950.
 Named to honor former institution director T. Wayland Vaughan, it opened in 1951 as the Thomas Wayland Vaughan Aquarium.
 The three-story facility served the institution for more than 40 years.
 A ring of 18 tanks, the largest at 2000 gal, surrounded a central museum of glass exhibit cases displaying Scripps research projects.
 Within a month of its opening, visitors from all 48 states had signed the guest book.

 In 1985, the Stephen and Mary Birch Foundation started a fund-raising effort for a new aquarium by donating $6 million.
 UC San Diego donated the land.
 JCJ Architecture of San Diego was selected as the design architect, and in 1992, the current $14 million aquarium opened its doors, then known as the Stephen Birch Aquarium-Museum.
 Shortly afterwards, its name was changed to Birch Aquarium at Scripps.
 In March 1996, the 40 ft bronze whale statues "The Legacy" were unveiled in memory of Ted Scripps II.
 Birch Aquarium celebrated its 20th anniversary in September 2012 by introducing a new visual identity.

 There is currently a proposition to expand the aquarium and its facilities throughout 2028.